In this tutorial, we will be creating a Tornado simulation inside Unity 3D.

 Size over Lifetime module:

-(Size over Lifetime uses curve which looks like this)
+(Size over Lifetime uses a curve that looks like this):

 (Size slightly goes down then goes up)